-- Hotels
+Hotels

-- Conference Centres

-- Sporting Venues
+- Conference Centres - Sporting Venues

-We will have regard to the Gambling Act 2005(Temporary Use Notices) Regulations 2007 (SI 2007/3157) when considering applications for TUNs.
+We will have regard to the Gambling Act 2005 (Temporary Use Notices) Regulations 2007 (SI 2007/3157) when considering applications for TUNs.

-There are a number of statutory limits in regards to temporary use notices.
+There are several statutory limits regarding temporary use notices.
 This includes the following:

-■ Gambling may only be available on a maximum of 21 days in any 12 month period for any or all of a named set of premises.
+■ Gambling may only be available on a maximum of 21 days in any 12-month period for any or all of a named set of premises.